wangyanbao666/Color-Picker/README.md

 python listener.py
 ```

 Press `ctrl+alt+s` will enter picking state where you can get the color in hex from anywhere on your screen by a mouse click.
 The result will be automatically saved to the system clipboard.
+And you will be able to see the popup window showing the color you pick.